 Stars of Lucifer Aimee Garcia and D.B.
 Woodside have revealed that the show’s renewal for season six allows them to develop the characters, giving fans a chance to see them “in different ways” before the series ends.

-Garcia and Woodside portray forensic scientist Ella Lopez and angel Amendiel respectively in the fantasy series, which will return for a sixth season on Netflix despite original plans to make its fifth series Lucifer’s final outing.
+Garcia and Woodside portray forensic scientist Ella Lopez and angel Amendiel respectively in the fantasy series, which will return for a sixth season on Netflix despite original plans to make Lucifer season 5 part 2 the series’ final outing.

 Speaking to ET online about Lucifer’s renewal, Woodside said: “It was a little strange because we were all kind of wrapping it up.
 I think the writers did some reshuffling.
 I just had my first writers meeting a few days ago, and they are raring to go.”